 Terminaling services agreement- SeaPort Midstream.
 We had a terminaling services agreement with SeaPort Midstream relating to our West Coast terminals.
 The agreement expired in January 2023.
 In exchange for our minimum throughput commitment, SeaPort Midstream agreed to provide us with approximately 14,000 barrels of storage capacity.
 We used this capacity to store and sell refined and renewable products.
-For the years ended December 31, 2022, 2021 and 2020 we recognized expense related to this agreement of approximately \$0.4 million, \$nil and \$nil, respectively.
+For the years ended December 31, 2023, 2022 and 2021, we recognized expense related to this agreement of approximately \$0.1 million, \$0.4 million and \$nil, respectively.

 Other affiliates-Central services.
 We manage additional terminal facilities that are owned by affiliates of ArcLight, including Lucknow-Highspire Terminals, LLC.
-For the years ended December 31, 2022, 2021 and 2020 we recognized revenue related to reimbursements from these affiliates of approximately \$3.4 million, \$2.1 million and \$1.3 million, respectively.
+For the years ended December 31, 2023, 2022 and 2021, we recognized revenue related to reimbursements from these affiliates of approximately \$3.3 million, \$3.4 million and \$2.1 million, respectively.

 Services agreement-TransMontaigne Management Company.
 Our executive officers who provide services to the Company are employed by TransMontaigne Management Company, LLC, a wholly owned subsidiary of ArcLight, which also provides services to certain other ArcLight affiliates.
-Pursuant to a services agreement between TMS and TransMontaigne Management Company, TMS continues to provide certain payroll functions and maintains all employee benefits programs on behalf of TransMontaigne Management Company.
-TransMontaigne Management Company is reimbursed for the payroll and benefits expenses related to the executive officers, plus a 1% administration fee.
-For the years ended December 31, 2022, 2021 and 2020 aggregate fees paid by us to TransMontaigne Management Company with respect to the services agreement was approximately \$2.5 million, \$3.2 million and \$2.7 million, respectively.
+Pursuant to a services agreement between our subsidiary, TMS, and TransMontaigne Management Company, TMS continues to provide certain payroll functions and maintains all employee benefits programs on behalf of TransMontaigne Management Company.
+TransMontaigne Management Company is reimbursed for the payroll and benefits expenses related to our executive officers, plus a 1% administration fee.
+For the years ended December 31, 2023, 2022 and 2021, aggregate fees paid by us to TransMontaigne Management Company with respect to the services agreement was approximately \$2.5 million, \$2.5 million, respectively.